metomi/rose/sphinx/tutorial/rose/applications.rst

    #. **Provide the required resources in the** ``application-tutorial``
       **application.**

-      The application gets three resources from different places in the :ref:`weather-forecasting workflow <tutorial-datetime-cycling-practical>`:
+      The application gets three resources from different places:

       * The ``bin/forecast`` script.
       * The ``lib/python/util.py`` Python library.